T.H. Rogers School Parent Teacher Organization

 Section 3: The Executive Committee shall designate a financial institution into which all PTO funds will be deposited.
 Signature cards must be on file at designated financial institution and updated annually.

-Section 6: The President(s) are authorized to jointly approve Requests for Funds (hereafter referred to as “RFF”) up to $300.
+Section 6: The President(s) are authorized to jointly approve Requests for Funds (hereafter referred to as “RFF”) up to $300 per request.
 Supporting written documentation must be provided with the RFF form.

 Article X: Meetings

 (A) There shall be nine (9) monthly meetings, whose schedule is set by the Executive Committee prior to the end of the preceding school year.

 (B) Notice of these meetings shall be distributed school-wide at the beginning of the school year.

 (C) These meetings shall be open to anyone within the T.H.
 Rogers community who wants to attend.
 Only PTO Members in good standing shall be eligible to introduce motions, debate, and vote at the Membership meetings.

 (D) Each Member is entitled to one (1) vote.

 (E) No Member may cast a vote by Proxy.

 (F) No Member may submit a vote by e-mail or text message.